samkibe/Kibe/README.md

 <div class="me text-center flex">

     <h3> Hi world! nice to meet you!!
-I Suppose you treasure Data like we all do, well, I am a current MSc Data science student, with a foundation in Business intelligence.</h3>
+I Suppose you treasure Data like we all do, well, I am a current MSc Data Science student, with a foundation in Business Intelligence.</h3>
      <h2>Very welcome to my blog % page!!</h2>

       <div class="w-full text-end">  While you are here, it is all about, &nbsp;</div>
-      <div id="hobbies_text" class="w-full text-start"> Machine Learning | DATA | &Its Mining & Analysis.</div>
+      <div id="hobbies_text" class="w-full text-start"> Machine Learning | DATA | &Its Mining & Analysis. &GOD</div>
     </div>

     <!-- Todo : Cycle through different things i like -->